timdiels/sysintercept/README.rst

-If you are looking for a hook library/engine, try [EasyHook](https://easyhook.github.io/) instead.
-The original intent of this repo was to rewrite file system paths in system calls of a process without having to use a virtual machine or without having the source code of the program that sees the fake file system.
+If you are looking for a windows hooking library/engine, try [EasyHook](https://easyhook.github.io/) or [detours](https://github.com/microsoft/detours) instead.
+The original intent of this repo was to rewrite file system paths in system calls of a process without having to use a virtual machine and without modifying the program executable that should see the fake file system.
 This repo contains a proof of concept, including a basic 32 bit hook mechanism, plus research notes and ideas.
-When I last worked on this, I was masking large changes directly on the master branch and did not finish them so you'd likely have to go back a number of commits to find a version that works.
+When I last worked on this, I was making large changes directly on the master branch and did not finish them so you'd likely have to go back a number of commits to find a version that works.

-sysintercept allows you to intercept and modify win32 system calls done by a process. sysintercept provides a CLI.
+The idea/goal: sysintercept allows you to intercept and modify win32 system calls done by a process. sysintercept provides a CLI.
 Aim is to allow rewriting paths, translating keyboard input, ...

 .. contents::